 somehow, conversation began. the trucker’s strike in support of the trump administration was the first topic and they quickly learned they were of like minds. mask conversation ensued (of course it did) and she shared her recent experience with the woman a few minutes earlier.

-as they talked and discussed shared beliefs, a woman joined them from the other direction. no, you can’t make this up, and yes, it sure was..
+as they talked and discussed shared similar mindsets, a woman walked up on them from the other direction. no, you can’t make this up, and yes, it was..

 she was mortified. that was the first time she’d ever told anyone to mind their own business. they were all laughing. and it was all okay. clearly, father god had set up the entire exchange for them to meet and connect.

 she gave them her contact information. they were stoked at how they met because they didn’t usually shop on sunday mornings. neither did she..

 it was time to mobilize the local warriors.